What are 'soft skills', behavioral skills increasingly sought after by employers

 “High performers have the discipline to structure their day and be highly effective in a defined period of time,” says Frazer.

 AND soft skills they are not just useful at work.
-In general, they are valuable resources.
+Overall, they are valuable resources.
 The same skills that allow professionals to work successfully within the company’s hierarchy and rise to the top also generate successful interpersonal relationships, for example.

 As many of the highly technical parts of the job are increasingly automated or replaced by technological tools, companies are looking for professionals who are able to solve problems, juggle greater responsibilities and work well with others.